ReccaS/data_sourcing_challenge/README.md

   3. Delete any duplicate rows and reset the index.
   4. Export data to a CSV file without the DataFrame's index.
 # References
+Python code file from edX Boot Camps LLC, and is intended for educational purposes only.